labgrid-project/labgrid/doc/configuration.rst

 SerialPortDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The SerialPortDigitalOutputDriver makes it possible to use a UART
+The :any:`SerialPortDigitalOutputDriver` makes it possible to use a UART
 as a 1-Bit general-purpose digital output.

 This driver acts on top of a SerialDriver and uses the its pyserial port to